Nesthäkchen and Her Dolls: Plot summary

-The main character of the series is six-year-old Annemarie Braun.
-Since she is eleven years old at the outbreak of World War I, she must have been born in 1903.
-Volume 1 thus takes place in the German Empire.
-The family lives in the Berlin district, Charlottenburg, on Knesebeckstraße.
+The main character of the series is six-year-old Annemarie Braun, born in the early 1900s in the German Empire.
+Her family lives in the Berlin district of Charlottenburg, on Knesebeckstraße.
 Annemarie's father is Dr. Edmund Braun.
 Her mother Elsbeth is a housewife.
 Annemarie's older brothers are the virtuous Hans (the oldest) and the cheeky Klaus.
-The boys personify polar opposites, the two sides of Annemarie's character: on the one hand the wild, curious and venturesome Klaus, on the other hand, the honest, hard-working, industrious Hans.
 As the youngest child in the family, Annemarie is referred to as "Nesthäkchen," but she is also nicknamed "Lotte."
-Other residents of the Braun home are the cook Hanne, who refers to Annemarie as "her" child; the maid Frieda; the nanny Lena, called "Fräulein" by Annemarie; the dog Puck and Annemarie's canary Antics.
+Other residents of the Braun home are the cook Hanne, who refers to Annemarie as "her" child, the maid Frieda, the nanny Lena, called "Fräulein" by Annemarie, the dog Puck, and Annemarie's canary Antics.
 The extended family includes a maternal grandmother and grandmother's sister Albertina.
 Mother Elsbeth's sister Kate lives on an estate in Silesia, "Arnsdorf," with Uncle Henry and her children Ellie, Herbert and Peter.

 Nesthäkchen and Her Dolls describes the everyday adventures of little Annemarie in the years 1909 and 1910.
 Because Annemarie is a "higher daughter," she is not allowed to play with the other (socially subordinate) children in the courtyard and she spends most of her time with her dolls.
 Her favorite is the doll Gerda.
 Often the "thoughts" of the dolls are portrayed.
-They represent moral authority and are the voice of Else Ury (for example, "Annemarie knew that doll Gerda did not agree with…").
+They represent moral authority and are the voice of Else Ury.
 When Gerda's doll wig comes off, Annemarie cuts off one of her own braids, which she believes will grow on her bald doll's head.

 To escape the chaos of house cleaning, Annemarie must usually go for a walk with her nanny.
 Annemarie hopes for rain.
 She has heard that when it rains, "the barometer falls" and decides to help by taking Father's barometer off the wall and dropping it on the floor.
 An organ grinder makes Annemarie forget the prohibition of playing with socially subordinate children.
 She dances with the other children in the courtyard and runs with them, behind the hurdy-gurdy man, through the streets of Charlottenburg.
 With a sailor girl, Lina, Annemarie trades her fine shoes for Lina's clogs.

 Annemarie visits her relatives on their estate, Arnsdorf, where the sheltered city child experiences the freedom of unsupervised play outdoors for the first time.
 As Annemarie is bored at home, her mother sends her to a nursery school, a surprisingly modern choice in the early 20th century.
 The book ends with the celebration of Christmas and a reflection on Annemarie's upcoming first school year.
 Annemarie holds a doll wedding to say farewell to her toys.